- Since 2010 eligibility levels for Medicaid cannot be reduced, and states now have option to expand Medicaid

 - Exempt preventive services from deductibles on Medicare

-- $250 rebate to Medicare beneficiaries who incur cost exceeding their $2,700 worth of coverage, called the doughnut hole in Medicare Part D
+- $250 rebate to Medicare beneficiaries who incur cost exceeding their $2,700 worth of coverage, called the donut hole in Medicare Part D

 - No guaranteed Medicare benefits are cut

-- 50% discount on brand‐name drugs in the doughnut hole
+- 50% discount on brand‐name drugs in the donut hole

 - Stronger incentives for hospitals to reduce avoidable and harmful re-admissions and reduce medical errors and acquired infections that occur too frequently

-- Doughnut hole is expected to be fully closed; beneficiary cost-sharing reduced to 25% of the total cost of prescription drugs, annually
+- Donut hole is expected to be fully closed; beneficiary cost-sharing reduced to 25% of the total cost of prescription drugs annually

-Beginning in 2014, insurers cannot deny anyone coverage for pre-existing conditions, health premiums cannot be rated based on health status, and no annual or lifetime benefit caps allowed.
+Most importantly, insurers can no longer deny anyone coverage for pre-existing conditions, health premiums cannot be rated based on health status, and no annual or lifetime benefit caps are allowed.

 Need Help Filling Your Prescriptions or Finding a Free or Low-cost Clinic?